 Did you receive special protection in the war zone?

-During the first big battle in Fallujah, about 30 miles from Baghdad, one night there was a heavy grenade attack.
+During the first big battle in Fallujah, about 30 miles from Baghdad, I was staying at the military base outside the city, one night there was a heavy mortar attack.
 I was in my trailer and hid under my bed.
 Later I discovered a note on my door, “If you need anything, I will help you and protect you.”
 It was just a thoughtful, endearing note from a colleague, but it was very comforting to know that there were people looking out for me.
 My boss was under a lot of pressure from his supervisor to send me back to Baghdad.
 But I said, “I can’t imagine being anywhere else!”
 And he replied, “Well, then I’ll give you my full support!”
 I had a thick skin and I was mission oriented, that was helpful.

 In your numerous speeches to state and educational institutions you often speak of the resolution of “Turning the other into a brother”.
 How did you perceive the Iraqis back then?
 Was it a strategy of empathy or did you try to keep a certain distance?